-In Canada, vigabatrin is approved for use as an adjuvant treatment (with other drugs) in refractory epilepsy, complex partial seizures, secondary generalized seizures and for monotherapy in infantile spasms in West syndrome.
+In Canada, vigabatrin is approved for use as an adjuvant treatment (with other drugs) in refractory epilepsy, complex partial seizures, secondarily generalized seizures, and monotherapy in infantile spasms in West syndrome.

 As of 2003, vigabatrin is approved in Mexico for the treatment of epilepsy that is not satisfactorily controlled by conventional therapy (adjuvant or monotherapy) or in newly diagnosed patients who have not tried other agents (monotherapy).

-Vigabatrin is also indicated for the use of monotherapy in secondarily generalized tonic-clonic seizures, partial seizures and in infantile spasms due to West’s syndrome.
+Vigabatrin is also indicated for monotherapy in secondarily generalized tonic-clonic seizures, partial seizures, and infantile spasms due to West’s syndrome.

-The drug is indicated as monotherapy for pediatric patients from one month to two years of age with infantile spasms for whom the potential benefits outweigh the potential risk of vision loss and as adjuvant therapy (complement) for adult patients with refractory complex partial seizures.
+The drug is indicated as monotherapy for pediatric patients with infantile spasms from one month to two years of age.
+The potential benefits outweigh the potential risk of vision loss and as adjuvant therapy (complement) for adult patients with refractory complex partial seizures.

 It has been reported that vigabatrin reduced seizures by 50-100% in 85% of children with Lennox-Gastaut syndrome who had poor results with sodium valproate.

-Vigabatrin reduced the symptoms of tetracispine-induced pancreatickinin panic disorder, as well as elevated levels of cortisol and ACTH, in healthy volunteers.
+Vigabatrin reduced the symptoms of tetracycline-induced pancreatickinin panic disorder and elevated levels of cortisol and ACTH in healthy volunteers.

-It is also used to treat seizures in the deficiency of semialdehyde succinic dehydrogenase (SSADHD), which is a metabolic defect of innate that causes intellectual disability, hypotonia, seizures, speech disorders and ataxia through the accumulation of γ-hydroxybutyric acid ( GHB).
+It is also used to treat seizures in the deficiency of semialdehyde succinic dehydrogenase (ADHD), a metabolic defect of innate that causes intellectual disability, hypotonia, seizures, speech disorders, and ataxia through the accumulation of γ-hydroxybutyric acid ( GHB).

 Vigabatrin helps decrease GHB levels through the inhibition of GABA transaminase.
-However, this is only in the brain; it has no effect on peripheral GABA transaminase, so that GHB continues to accumulate and eventually reaches the brain.
+However, this is only in the brain; it does not affect peripheral GABA transaminase so that GHB continues to accumulate and eventually reaches the brain.

 Central Nervous System: